svirgilgood/shulgi/README.md

 Spanish(sp).
 To use the language codes, seperate the language code from the search term with a colon(:).Like: `de: Hallo`, or `sp: hola`.

+## Installing

+Hopefully soon this extension will soon be available in the Chrome Store, but for the time being download the tar ball from github, put the resulting folder in a convenient directory, and open Chrome.
+In the address bar type `chrome://extensions`.
+Enable developer mode, and chose load extension from file.
+Everytime Chrome opens a new window, you will get a warning about this extension not being approved.
+That can't be avoided until the app is released through the app store.

 ## About Shulgi

 ## Sources Harvested